 - An open sore that won’t heal, bleeds, or oozes; or a sore that remains open for a few weeks only to heal up and bleed again;

 - A reddish patch or irritated area that may or may not crust; These usually appear on the face, chest, arms or legs.
 While they can itch or hurt, these patches don’t always cause discomfort;

 - A shiny and waxy-looking bump or growth that appears pearly or clear; In most cases, these are pink, red, or white, but they can also be tan, black, or brown.

 - A slightly elevated pink growth with a raised border and crusted indentation in the center; you may even see tiny blood vessels develop as it slowly enlarges;

-- A white or yellow scar-like area may be a sign of an invasive BCC that is larger than its surface appearance lets on; The borders are often poorly defined with the skin having a shiny and tightly drawn.
+- A white or yellow scar-like area may be a sign of an invasive BCC that is larger than its surface appearance lets on; The borders are often poorly defined, with the skin shiny and tightly drawn.

 According to the American Academy of Dermatology, basal cell carcinoma has the potential to invade the surrounding tissue and grow into the nerves and bones, causing damage and disfigurement.

 2. Squamous Cell Carcinoma

 Squamous cell carcinoma is the second most common type of skin cancer, with more than 1 million cases diagnosed in the U.S. each year.
 It is also most often diagnosed in areas of the body damaged by UV rays from the sun or tanning beds, but can also occur anywhere on the body, including inside the mouth, the bottoms of the feet, or on the genitals.
 Unlike basal cell carcinoma, it can spread to other parts of the body.